5 Exquisite Cinque Terre villages and towns to visit

 Attention, Remember to validate your tickets in one of the terminals before your departure (green machines at the station and sometimes on the platforms).

-The five Cinque Terre Villages
+The best towns in Cinque Terre

 Riomaggiore is, often, the least expensive town to stay in of the Cinque Terre Villages.
 Riomaggiore is a rather steep village so if you have mobility issues this may not be the place for you.

 Riomaggiore is a former fishing village.
 The most beautiful area of the village overlooks the small cove and port.
 The houses stacked up on the rock are so tightly packed you might think you are looking at a painting.